dev-aes/Food-ordering/README.md

 -   Calculate Price and Tax for user’s order

--   User may apply his coupon code and calculate 10% less from total amount
+-   User may apply his coupon code and calculate (discounted percentage) less from total amount

 -   Save Order and view order summary